Waxham: Lordship of Waxham

 The Lordship of Waxham has a rich documented history that covers many centuries.
 Most feudal titles were created after the Norman invasion of England in 1066, but lordships pre-date this.
 It was held by St Benet's Abbey and Alan the Earl of Richmond a Breton noble who fought for Stephen of England.
-It then passed to the Ingham Family in the 12th Century, and eventually to Sir Oliver Ingham, who was governor of Ellesmere Castle in Shropsire and was summoned to various parliaments during the reign of Edward III.
+It then passed to the Ingham Family in the 12th Century, and eventually to Sir Oliver Ingham, who was governor of Ellesmere Castle in Shropshire and was summoned to various parliaments during the reign of Edward III.
 Sir Oliver acted as seneschal of Gascony and lord warden of the marches of guien in 1345, and raised an army to recover the county of Agnois from the French.
 He died two years later, passing his Lordship of Waxham to his daughters Joan and Elizabeth.

 The Lordship passed in the 14th Century to the Stapleton family through the marriage of Sir Miles and Joan Stapleton, nee.
 Ingham.
 In 1467 it then passed, again through marriage, to Sir William Calthorpe.
 The Lordship stayed with the Calthorpes until 1733, where it passed to Thomas Blofield, advowson of St John's Church, who presided in Waxham Hall.
 The family gave rise to several legends and stories and six of them are said to haunt the hall still.
 Thomas built a mill nearby, to drain some of the local fens and the remains of this still stand.
 A local tale goes that, Thomas, who was known as a black-hearted man made a wager with the Devil that he could out mow him over two acres of beans.
 When the Devil easily won the bet he went to Brograve to collect his soul, but the landowner fled towards his mill and just managed to lock himself inside.
 Incensed, the Devil banged on the door and demanded to be let in but Brograve refused.
 The next morning, when Brograve gingerly opened the door he is said to have found hoof prints in the mud and could see that the Devil had tried to blow the mill down.
 Subsequently the family became notorious in Norfolk and this story may well be a reflection of their wider reputation for roguery.